SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 two working variables called ``currentMin`` and ``currentMax`` to the value of the first integer in the array.
-The function then iterates over the remaining values in the array and checks each value to see if it is smaller or larger than the values of ``currentMin`` and ``currentMax`` respectively.
+The function then iterates over the remaining values in the array and checks each value to see if it's smaller or larger than the values of ``currentMin`` and ``currentMax`` respectively.
 Finally, the overall minimum and maximum values are returned as a tuple of two ``Int`` values.